m-brando/ha-deye-okte-spot/README.md

 ### Program layout (ToU 1–6)

 All six ToU programs share start time `00:00:00`.
-On this firmware the **highest-numbered** program with a "passed" start time wins the tiebreak — so Program 6 is always selected during normal operation, and Programs 1–5 sit underneath as a fallback.
+On this firmware the **highest-numbered** program with a "passed" start time wins the tiebreak, so Program 6 is always selected during normal operation, and Programs 1–5 sit underneath as a fallback.